sul-dlss-labs/ksr-notebooks/README.md

 # KSR Notebooks

-Some Jupyter notebooks created in support of the [KNOW Systemic Racism Project](https://guides.library.stanford.edu/SystemicRacismTracker).
+This repository contains some Jupyter notebooks created in support of the [KNOW Systemic Racism Project](https://guides.library.stanford.edu/SystemicRacismTracker).

 ## Install